mucel/Quantifying_bias_in_ai/literature_review.md

 ![Evaluation methods](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*WeX8kL9rzziiZaL4)
 *"The tools we create to understand and generate language are simultaneously becoming the yardstick by which we measure their progress."*
 It also indicated some limitations to these assisted evaluations. as they also might create (position, verbose, self-affinity) biases.
 Furthermore, they provide a guide to evaluating LLM applications.
 They concluded that the methods are still developing parallel to the developments in the models, so one can refine them as necessary.

+### More methods from lecture

+BTERTology METHODS

+Probing Classifiers
+Visualisation
+Input perturbation
+    What is the base line inconsitency?
+    They measuremnts are task specific.

+Masked Language Modeling task
+Nonce word task
+Model perplexity/surprisal